cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 Your internal IT team may not support Lucid apps unless you have agreed that with them.
 There is a [support site](https://lucidchart.zendesk.com) and [status updates on twitter](https://twitter.com/lucidchart), but no service level agreement unless you have a [paid account](https://www.lucidchart.com/users/registerLevel).

 Like all cloud services the product could change over time.
-New features are added or features may be withdrawn.
+New features are added or may be withdrawn.
 We have little control over this beyond the [feature request process](https://lucidchart.zendesk.com/forums/21398513-Current-Feature-Requests).
-As a registered user you are able and encouraged to participate in this process to help guide the development of the product.
+Registered users can participate in the process to help guide development.

 ### Administrator configuration